 Although they had been previously adopted by other boardsports like snowboarding and skateboarding, surfers knew it was doable on a wave.

 Backflips don't necessarily require big waves - they just need a fast wave with good ramp opportunities.
 And obviously, a skilled performer.

-The backflip defies physics and the common, one-dimension human habit of rotating around their vertical axis from left right and vice-versa (clockwise and counterclockwise) - like a lighthouse light.
+The backflip defies physics and the common, one-dimension human habit of rotating around their vertical axis from left to right and vice-versa (clockwise and counterclockwise) - like a lighthouse light.